looterz/grimd/README.md

 ]
 ```

-# building
+# Building
-requires golang 1.6, you build grimd like any other golang application, for example to build for linux x64
+Requires golang 1.6, you build grimd like any other golang application, for example to build for linux x64
 ```shell
 env GOOS=linux GOARCH=amd64 go build -v github.com/looterz/grimd
 ```

-# web api
+# Web API
-grimd exposes a restful json api by default on the local interface, allowing you to build web applications that visualize requests, blocks and the cache. [reaper](https://github.com/looterz/reaper) is the default grimd web frontend, and will likely get a makeover when the [Buoy](http://jessecha.se/work/buoy.html) framework releases later this year.
+A restful json api is exposed by default on the local interface, allowing you to build web applications that visualize requests, blocks and the cache. [reaper](https://github.com/looterz/reaper) is the default grimd web frontend, and will likely get a makeover when the [Buoy](http://jessecha.se/work/buoy.html) framework releases later this year.

 ![reaper-example](http://i.imgur.com/UW1uvOC.png)

-# speed
+# Speed
-incoming requests spawn a goroutine and are served concurrently, and the block cache resides in-memory to allow for rapid lookups, allowing grimd to serve thousands of queries at once while maintaining a memory footprint of under 15mb for 100,000 blocked domains!
+Incoming requests spawn a goroutine and are served concurrently, and the block cache resides in-memory to allow for rapid lookups, allowing grimd to serve thousands of queries at once while maintaining a memory footprint of under 15mb for 100,000 blocked domains!

 # systemd
-below is a grimd.service example for use with systemd which updates the blocklists every time it starts
+Below is a grimd.service example for use with systemd which updates the blocklists every time it starts.
 ```service
 [Unit]
 Description=grimd dns proxy